peter-leonov/type-predicate-generator/README.md

 Yep, the resulting type predicates (a.k.a type guards) are themselves strictly type safe and get checked and compiled as part of your project setup next to your application code.

-As a bonus, to verify that the guards work properly the tool also produces a set of unit tests next to the guard file that you can run as part of your test suite in CI.
+As a bonus, to verify that the guards work properly Generator also produces a set of unit tests next to the guard file that you can run as part of your test suite in CI.

 ## Pros